What is Suffering?

 The truth lies not in believing or disbelieving the good or bad, but not being attached or clinging to either.

-For example, although most perceptions, feelings, and thoughts continually arise and pass away and cease naturally without inducing stress or discomfort, the mind clings to them existing or not existing.
+For example, although most perceptions, feelings, and thoughts continually arise and pass away and cease naturally without inducing stress or discomfort, the mind clings to them, existing or not existing.
 Taking them personally, a sense of self is fabricated.

-Stress results from being aware of the arising of sensations and thoughts, clinging to their details while disregarding or ignoring their passing away and cessation, their emptiness.
+Stress results from being aware of the arising of sensations and thoughts, clinging to them, while disregarding or ignoring their passing away and cessation, their emptiness.
 In other words, we cling to thoughts and perceptions, which results in the propagation of unwholesome, delusional states of mind, instead of seeing them pass away and cease on their own naturally.

 The Fires of Nibbana

-Another aspect of clinging, attachment to the ingrained memories and volition created by the Five Aggregates is their cumulative nature.
+Another aspect of clinging, attachment to the ingrained memories and volition created by the Five Aggregates, is their cumulative nature.
 The Five Aggregates are like burning fires; the more grasping and clinging that is fed into the fire, the stronger it burns.
 As the Tathagata describes above:

 "His bodily disturbances & mental disturbances grow.
 His bodily torments & mental torments grow.
 His bodily distresses & mental distresses grow.
 He is sensitive both to bodily stress & mental stress."